Nepali123/anoma-sdk/README.md

  - `zkvm`: The library that implements the NIFs for Elixir.
  - `aarm_core` : The library from Anoma that contains some data structures.
 Ideally these should be merged with zkvm.
- - `zkvm_guest`: The zkvm guest library. t=This compiles the binaries used to generate proofs and it not used in the library itself and is only here to keep it in the same repository.
+ - `zkvm_guest`: The zkvm guest library.
+This compiles the binaries used to generate proofs and it not used in the library itself and is only here to keep it in the same repository.

 ## Build `zkvm_guest`